Byulbram/WinInput/README.md

 Windows input system for Unity3D using GetAsyncKeyState() from Windows user32.dll to avoid not-english IME problems in Unity3D Input.GetKey() function.
+You can use Unity Keycode in this WinInput.GetKey()

 How To Use:
   Just insert "using WindowsInput" to your code